inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 } tls_wrapper_opts_t;
 ```

-`libtls_wrapper_<type>.so` will register metadata and methods to the Enclave-TLS core when it is initialized.
+`libtls_wrapper_<type>.so` will register metadata and methods to the Rats-TLS core when it is initialized.

 ```c
 tls_wrapper_err_t tls_wrapper_register(const tls_wrapper_opts_t *opts);